lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 9.** *His tender mercies are over all his works.* When the sensible sinner is seeking faith of God, he may plead the *largeness* of mercy.
 God's mercy is like the firmament spread over all this lower world; and every infirm creature partakes more or less of its influence, according to its exigence and capacity.
 True, may he say, I have made myself by sin, the vilest of all creatures; I am become worse than the beasts that perish; as vile as a worm, as loathsome as a toad, by reason of the venomous corruption that is in my heart, and my woeful contrariety to the nature of a holy God.
 But there is *"mercy over all"* , even over such vile and loathsome creatures as these; there may be some over me, though wrath do now abide on me.
 Oh, let that mercy, whose glory it is to stretch itself over all, e reach my soul also!
 Oh, that the blessed and powerful influence thereof would p beget faith in my heart!— *David Clarkson.*

-**Verse 9.** *His tender mercies.* The nature and force of the wordMymxr,is properly the *bowels* ;that is, there are *tender mercies in God* (so we term it in the *Benedictus* ).
+**Verse 9.** *His tender mercies.* The nature and force of the word Mymxr,is properly the *bowels* ;that is, there are *tender mercies in God* (so we term it in the *Benedictus* ).
 Not of the ordinary sort, slight, and such as pierce not deep, come not far; but such as come *de profundis* , from the very *bowels* themselves, that affect that part, make the *bowels* relent.
 And what *bowels* ?
-Not the bowels of the common man (for thenMwemhad been the right word), butMmxrare the bowels of a parent (so, we said, the word signifies), and this adds much; adds to *mercy* stosgh, *natural love* ;to one strong affection another as strong or stronger than it.
+Not the bowels of the common man (for then Mwemhad been the right word), but Mmxrare the bowels of a parent (so, we said, the word signifies), and this adds much; adds to *mercy* stosgh, *natural love* ;to one strong affection another as strong or stronger than it.

 And what *parent* ? the more pitiful of the twain, the *mother* .
-ForMxr(the singular of this word) is Hebrew for the *womb* .
+For Mxr(the singular of this word) is Hebrew for the *womb* .
 So as this, to the two former addeth the sex; the sex holden to be the more compassionate.
 Of all mercies, those of the *bowels* ; and of all bowels, the bowels of a *parent* ;and of the two parents, those of the *mother* :such pity as the mother takes of the children of her womb. *Mercies* are in God; *such mercies* are in God.

  *"Over all."* It is good news for us that these mercies are in God; but, better yet, that they are in him with a *super* —"over."
 But, best of all, that that *super* is a *super omnia* —"over all."
 Much is said in few words to mercy's praise when 'tis said, *super omnia.
 Nihil supra* were much, none above it: but it is written *super omnia, above all* .
 He that saith this leaves no more to say; there is no higher degree; *super omnia* is the superlative.